paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-005-library-of-congress.md

 **(f) Responsibilities of Center** The Center shall—

-(1) pay to the Library of Congress funds sufficient to cover the gross salary and the employer’s share of taxes under [section 3111 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section3111&num=0&edition=prelim) for Center employees, in amounts computed by the Library of Congress;
+(1) except as provided in subsection (g), pay to the Library of Congress funds sufficient to cover the gross salary and the employer’s share of taxes under [section 3111 of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section3111&num=0&edition=prelim) for Center employees, in amounts computed by the Library of Congress;

 (2) as required by the Library of Congress, reimburse the Library of Congress for reasonable administrative costs incurred under subsection (e)(1);